nukah/nukah.github.io/content/me.md

 **Technical**

-Developing and managing one of the product streams focused on accelerating client financial stability.
+1. Development and management of one of the product streams with a focus on accelerating client financial stability.
-1. Provisioning feedback to business divisions on delivery expectations regarding new initiatives.
+2. Provide feedback to business units on delivery expectations in relation to new initiatives.
-1. Managing full features deevelopment team which delivers values in product stream.
+3. Management of a full feature development team delivering value in the product stream.
-2. Working with business development division to plan, design and retro-analyse the outcome of feature implementations.
+4. Plan, design and retro-analyse the outcome of feature implementations in conjunction with the Business Development department.
-3. Analysis and design of technical domain of the team.
+5. Analysing and designing the technical domain of the team.
-4. Keeping high level of standards on SDLC, development practices, infrastructural state.
+6. Maintain high standards of SDLC, development practices and infrastructure.
-5. Amplifying migration to the distributed approach in terms of systems and services.
+7. Facilitation of the migration to the distributed approach in terms of systems and services.
-6. Analysing and working with my peers to improve overall knoweldge and skillset.
+8. Analyse and work with my colleagues to improve the overall knowledge and skills of the team.

 #### 2021 - 2022